Piracy off the coast of Somalia: Sovereignty and environmental protection

-Somali pirates which captured MV Faina, a Ukrainian ship carrying tanks and military hardware, accused European firms of dumping toxic waste off the Somali coast and declared that the $8m ransom for the return of the ship will go towards cleaning up the waste.
+Somali pirates that captured MV Faina, a Ukrainian ship carrying tanks and military hardware, accused European firms of dumping toxic waste off the Somali coast and declared that the $8m ransom for the return of the ship will go towards cleaning up the waste.
 The ransom demand is a means of "reacting to the toxic waste that has been continually dumped on the shores of our country for nearly 20 years", Januna Ali Jama, a spokesman for the pirates said.
 "The Somali coastline has been destroyed, and we believe this money is nothing compared to the devastation that we have seen on the seas."

 Former African Union chairman and Libyan president Muammar al-Gaddafi argued that piracy; "[is] a response to greedy Western nations, who invade and exploit Somalia's water resources illegally...[it] is not a piracy, it is self defence."

 Pirate leader Sugule Ali said their motive was "to stop illegal fishing and dumping in our waters ...
 We don't consider ourselves sea bandits.
 We consider sea bandits [to be] those who illegally fish and dump in our seas and dump waste in our seas and carry weapons in our seas."
 According to Johann Hari, the independent Somali news-site WardherNews found that 70 percent "strongly supported the piracy as a form of national defence of the country's territorial waters".

+Continued frustration over perceived illegal fishing by foreign ships generates local Somali resentment, which could strengthen the networks pirates use for anchorage, logistics and intelligence.
+In 2024, the Puntland Maritime Police Force, tasked with protecting its coastal waters, released a foreign vessel that had intruded into its jurisdiction.
+However, officials in Garowe later authorised the release of the Iranian crew, signalling that they did not wish to antagonise such a powerful external actor.
+Such incidents deprive the locals of hope that the government is capable of stemming foreign trawling.
+Omar Mahmood, Senior Analyst of Crisis Group calls a warning from the Federal Ministry of Fisheries and Blue Economy against Trawling a good start to gain political legitimacy.